 Appendix example from Wellprept – A StanzaGo client

-You can use it inside the content or add it to the sidebar but ensure it doesn't lead the user to a piece of wrong information.
+You can use it within the content or in the sidebar, but ensure it doesn’t lead the user to the wrong information.

 How Do You Write Technical Documentation?

-After knowing how you can design the format of your technical documentation, it's a must that you know how to write it.
+After knowing how to design the format of your technical documentation, it’s essential that you know how to write it.
 Once you have a layout in mind, progress on the documentation as follows:

 - Define the purpose